 About the Law School’s Pro Bono Initiatives Program

 Welcome to New York Law School’s Pro Bono Initiatives webpage.
 Our mission is to promote and facilitate the participation of members of the New York Law School community in pro bono activities, which are an essential aspect of our professional responsibilities as lawyers and lawyers-to-be.
-We will post here opportunities for volunteering as well as training.

 Applicants seeking to be admitted to the New York State bar on or after January 1, 2015 will need to demonstrate that they have completed 50 hours of qualifying pro bono work prior to submitting their applications for admission.
 For more information on this requirement and how to satisfy it, visit the following websites: